 What is Trello?

 Trello is a collaboration tool that organizes your projects into boards.
-In one glance, Trello tells you what's being worked on, who's working on what, and where something is in a process.
-So it is a great project management tool.
-(We have several Pipedrive teams that use it, so we’re speaking from experience.)
+In one glance, Trello tells you what is being worked on, who's working on it, and where something is in its process.

-Click Get Permissions to allow Pipedrive to access Trello.
-Lastly, click Allow when prompted.
+- Click the Get Permissions button to allow Pipedrive to access Trello.

 Setting up Auto-create

 Setting up automatic card creation in Trello is based on three types of rules:

 - 'Deal lost or won'

 - 'Deal moved to a specific pipeline stage'